wp-plugins/yabp/readme.txt

 = Is this plugin available in Dutch? =

-Yes, a Dutch version is available if the WordPress language has been set to Dutch (nl_NL).
+Yes, a Dutch version is available if the WordPress language of your website has been set to Dutch (nl_NL).

 = What API key type should I enter on the Options page? =